Is There Really an Industry Standard for Calculating On-Call Compensation?

 Specifically, the complaint went on to state, “…supervising CII’s scans amounted to an on-call arrangement, and industry standard is to value such arrangements at ten to fifteen percent of clinical compensation (emphasis added)…” Based on this assertion, the government alleged that CII paid over fair market value (“FMV”) for the contracted physicians’ supervision services.

-BFMV was interested in testing if the government’s assertion of this “industry standard” holds up.
+BFMV was interested in testing whether the government’s assertion of this “industry standard” holds up.
 We reviewed published median (50th percentile) total clinical compensation benchmarks and average, 25th, 50th, and 75th percentiles of published benchmarks for on-call compensation for twelve medical specialties[1].

 For example, we considered that the national median benchmark of annual clinical compensation for orthopedic surgery is around $640,000.
 Assuming 2,000 annual hours worked, the equated hourly rate is $320 per hour.
 Ten to fifteen percent of this rate is $32 to $48 per hour.
 Compared to published hourly on-call compensation rates for orthopedic surgeons, this range overlaps with call rates corresponding to the 25th percentile to the median.